 Rheumatoid Arthritis (cont.)

 Rheumatoid arthritis is a progressive inflammatory disease.
-This means that unless the inflammation is stopped or slowed, the condition will continue to get worse in most people.
+This means that unless the inflammation is stopped or slowed, the condition will continue to worsen in most people.
 Although rheumatoid arthritis does occasionally go into remission without treatment, this is rare.
 Starting treatment soon after diagnosis of rheumatoid arthritis is strongly recommended.
 The best medical care combines medication and nondrug approaches.

 Nondrug approaches include the following: